-Cultural differences play an important role while hiring candidates from different regions.
-Therefore, it is essential to understand and consider those differences for optimal onboarding experience of candidates belonging to different countries.
+Cultural differences play an important role when hiring candidates from different regions.
+Therefore, it is essential to understand and consider those differences for the optimal onboarding experience of candidates belonging to different countries.
 Understanding these differences makes the staffing process more powerful and boosts the success rate of hiring candidates.

 Understanding Different Work Cultures

 Let’s talk about Europe.
 Out of 51 countries in the continent, each country follows a different culture.
-28 countries out of these belong to the European Union where people also work in out of office premises.
+28 countries out of these belong to the European Union where people also work on out-of-office premises.
 Now, hiring the right candidate for the right job is not an easy process in a culturally diversified continent like this as each country has its own job board with different expectations from the candidate.
 If you use the same approach for all candidates in all countries, it is difficult to achieve maximum results.

 Belgians expect to meet the manager level of a person from a company during their interview.
 While the Dutch believe in keeping in touch with the person that had interviewed them first throughout the entire interview process.

 The cultural differences between candidates also influence what information they give during the job interview.
 In Scandinavia, applicants even put the name of their pet or children on their CV, whereas candidates in Germany are much more formal and send a whole bundle of information,” says Jolie den Boer, APV recruitment Continental Europe & Africa at Cognizant.

 Due to different cultures and histories, candidates in Europe carry different values and beliefs.
 So, when we analyze the belief for power distance in different zones of European countries, people in the southern and eastern regions follow a high level of power distance among the employees in the company.
 This means organizations operating in this region will have a minute level of the hierarchy.
 Employees in this region have to rely on the decision of the boss before moving ahead with any assignment.